IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

         - `email` (Optional[str]): The user's email.
         - `is_active` (bool): The user's active status.
         - `role` (Optional[str]): The user's role.
 This is critical for the frontend to perform its own role-based access control on UI elements.
+        - `email_verified` (bool): Indicates whether the email verification workflow has been completed; login now returns a 403 if this flag is `False`.

 - **`TokenOut(BaseModel)`**
     - **Purpose:** Defines the successful response body for a login request.